Linkedin X-Ray Search: Your Secret Weapon To Find Candidates

 export linkedin x ray search results

-To do this where are going to use Scaleserp.
+To do this, we’re going to use Scaleserp.

-After you create your account, the first step is to copy-paste the URL of your Google search in the URL field.
+After you create your account, the first step is to copy and paste the URL of your Google search into the URL field.

 extract linkedin profiles from google search results

-Then define the number of pages you want to extract along with the number of results per page
+Then, define the number of pages you want to extract and the number of results per page.

 extract linkedin profiles google serp

-The number of search results per page depends on what you have chose in your Google settings.
+The number of search results per page depends on what you have chosen in your Google settings.

-To change it you can go to google.com > Settings > Search Settings
+To change it, go to google.com > Settings > Search Settings.

 change number of search results per page google

-Then change the number of search results per page, click on Save and you’re done
+Then, change the number of search results per page, click Save, and you’re done.

 display more linkedin profiles on google search

-Back to Scaleserp, next thing you need to do is to define the output.
+The next thing to do is to define the output.
 Most of you will need a CSV so you can select the CSV option in the dropdown.

 download google search results csv